jwri211/openSauce/README.md

  - [ ] Mike Lab Sauce
  - [ ] John Sawce
  - [ ] Using your own branch could lead to problems if you dont do a Pull request.
+ - [ ] Find out what a branch is and how to do a Pull request asap!